Miguel González, Conchita's brother

 A little after 11 p.m.
 I closed the door and said to Conchita, “I’m going to bed because nothing will happen tonight.”
-Conchita begged me, “wait a little longer, I’m going to be leaving shortly.
-I think I had the first calling.”
+Conchita begged me, “Wait a little longer, I’m going to be leaving shortly.
+I think I had the first call.”
 An hour later, Conchita went up to her room where there were a few family members and other people.
-With the third calling she left the house, passing through the crowd of people there.
-I was able to follow her with difficulty and I arrived just in time as she was kneeling.
+With the third call she left the house, passing through the crowd of people there.
+I was able to follow her with difficulty, and I arrived just in time as she was kneeling.
 She made the Sign of the Cross and prayed the Act of Contrition.
-All of this was left completely engraved in my mind.
+All of this is completely engraved in my mind.
 She put out her tongue, and shortly after, in an instant, all of the sudden, the Sacred Host appeared on her tongue.
 It was there for more than a minute.
 After receiving Communion she made the Sign of the Cross, she stood up and she left.
 I had heard that a man from Barcelona, Mr. Damians, recorded part of the Miracle, but I had never met him personally until Joey introduced me to him at his house in January 1972.

 One of Serafín’s friends had expressed his desire to be present during one of the Apparitions.
 But he worked from six in the morning until nine at night and it was more difficult for him to be awake during those hours of the night.
 One day, around one in the morning, Conchita, in ecstasy, began praying the Rosary.
 She went to this man’s house and stood outside praying the Rosary until he woke up, got dressed, and joined the group of people praying with her.